dmcglinn/quant_methods/lessons/file_types.md

 for taking a snapshot of the results of your code and data at a specific moment in time.

+## Be Aware
-**Mac users should be aware** that the Mac OS will sometimes attach the file extension `.txt` to files when you download them from the internet.
+The Windows and Mac machines will sometimes attach the file extension `.txt` to files when you download them from the internet.
 So for example if you try to download a file called `mycode.R` it may rename this file `mycode.R.txt`.
 If that happens just rename the file by dropping the `.txt` part of the file name.

 Home Page - http://dmcglinn.github.io/quant_methods/
 GitHub Repo - https://github.com/dmcglinn/quant_methods